stoermelder/vcvrack-packone/docs/transit/Transit.md

 The 8 buttons below the pad select the active set.
 The button of the active set lights up in the set's own color; the others are shown faintly in theirs.
 Every set is assigned a fixed default color (cycling through green, magenta, blue, yellow, cyan, white, red, grey) and all snapshot points of the current set are rendered in that color.
 The color of a single set can be changed via the context menu of the set-button or via the context menu of any snapshot point on the pad (sub-menu _Color_ under _Current set_).

 Each snapshot-set can be given a custom text label (e.g. _Drums_, _Bass_, _Pad_) to make the 8 buttons easier to tell apart.
-Right-click a set-button and choose _Label_ to enter a label; it is shown in the button's tooltip.
+Right-click a set-button and choose _Label_ to enter a label; it is shown in the button's tooltip, which also shows _Active_ for the currently selected set.
 The set-button's context menu also lists which snapshot each pad point of that set is bound to.

+A set's snapshot bindings can be copied to another set: right-click the source set-button and choose _Copy_, then right-click the target set-button and choose _Paste_.
+If _Snapshot-set node positions_ (see [Context menu](#context-menu)) is set to _Store_ or _Auto_, the pad-point layout and _Mix_ point position are copied along with the bindings; the set's color and label are never affected by _Copy_/_Paste_.

 A snapshot-set can also be selected by CV through the _Snapshot-set select CV_-input on the bottom-right of the module.
 The CV-mode is configured through the context menu of the display or of the module: